Learning to stand and walk on their own two feet can be a wobbly process for many babies, but once they get it right, there’s no turning back!

 important to give them time to learn the skills on their own and develop

-naturally.
 There are still some great ways to support them so they feel

-encouraged to keep learning and practicing:
+encouraged to keep learning and practising:

 1. Show them how it’s done –